falcosecurity/falco/test/README.md

 This step assumes you already built Falco.

+Note that the tests are intended to be run against a [release build](https://falco.org/docs/source/#specify-the-build-type) of Falco, at the moment.

-Also, it assumes you already run the following command from the build directory:
+Also, it assumes you prepared [falco_traces](#falco_traces) (see the section below) and you already run the following command from the build directory:

 ```console
 make test-trace-files